 Using Your New LSD

-All of the following differential fluids are fine to use: Penrite, Liqui Moly, Redline, Castrol, Motul and Mobil 1 75W140 or 75W90 (ball-bearing diffs) fully synthetic lubricant.
+All of the following differential fluids are fine to use: Penrite, Liqui Moly, Castrol, Motul and Mobil 1 75W140 or 75W90 (ball-bearing diffs) fully synthetic lubricant.
 Fill the E30/E36 differential until lubricant drips from the top fill point.
 If new clutches and bearings have been fitted, change the oil after 3,000Ks and then as per normal intervals beyond that.
 Friction modifiers should not need to be used.
-Contact me if you feel the need to use these, and you are not experienced with how to use them properly.
-In most cases I will adjust pre-load and lockup mechanically versus using friction modifiers.
+Contact us if you feel the need to use these, and you are not experienced with how to use them properly.
+In most cases we can adjust pre-load and lockup mechanically versus using friction modifiers.

 Differential break-in is not required for most differentials.
-The clutches I fit have been lightly abraded before fitment, to ensure they do not reach high temps initially.
+The clutches have been lightly abraded before fitment, to ensure they do not reach high temps initially.
 Drive normally.
-Go for a short drive to ensure proper lubricant curculation through the LSD before tracking the vehicle.
+Go for a short drive to ensure proper lubricant circulation through the LSD before tracking the vehicle.

 Servicing the LSD